ventiseven/assorted-code/docker/local/neoforge-mc/README.md

 # Fabric MC

-Container for running an instance of a modded Minecraft fabric server
+Container for running an instance of a modded Minecraft neoforge server

-> Current Dockerfile builds a container for MC 1.20.1 running Fabric 0.16.10
+> Current Dockerfile builds a container for MC 1.21.1 running NeoForge 21.1.206

-> These can be changed by editing the values of the arguments **mcversion**
+> This can be changed by editing the values of the argument **NEOFORGE_VERSION**
-> and **loader** in the Dockerfile and editing the image of the compose file
+> in the Dockerfile and editing the image of the compose file to the desired MC
-> accordingly
+> version.

 The container needs a **runtime** folder to be mounted on /opt/server-runtime.
 This is where the server files are stored, such as world information and mods.